univention/univention-corporate-server/doc/manual/shares/quota.rst

 .. note::

-   Filesystem quotas always apply to a full partition.
+   File system quotas always apply to a full partition.
 Even if the policies are defined for shares, they are used on complete partitions.
 If, for example, three shares are provided on one server which are all saved on the separate :file:`/var/` partition and three different